Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Multi-View Plant Growth Dataset

-\paragraph{Simulated Dataset.} We construct a simulated multiview timelapse dataset in Blender by porting seven distinct plant-growth scenes—\textit{clematis}, \textit{tulip}, \textit{plant1}, \textit{plant2}, \textit{plant3}, \textit{plant4}, and \textit{plant5}—originally created by artists on Blender Market.
-For each scene, we render 70 timesteps of growth from 34 camera viewpoints uniformly distributed along a full $360^\circ$ orbit around the plant, using 31 views for training and 3 for testing.
-This results in 2170 training images and 210 testing images per scene at a resolution of $400{\times}400$.
-This synthetic setup provides full control over geometry, materials, and lighting, enabling quantitative evaluation of reconstruction accuracy and temporal consistency.
-For training, we subsample 12 timesteps (selecting every 6th frame), while all 70 timesteps—including the 58 temporally interpolated frames unseen during training—are used for evaluation.
-For evaluation, we omit the last timestep for all methods (evaluating 69 of 70 timesteps), as the reconstruction quality degrades significantly at this boundary case, leading to outlier values that would skew the average metrics across all methods.
+\paragraph{Simulated dataset.} We construct a simulated multiview timelapse dataset in Blender by porting seven distinct plant-growth scenes—\textit{clematis}, \textit{tulip}, \textit{plant1}, \textit{plant2}, \textit{plant3}, \textit{plant4}, and \textit{plant5}—originally created by artists on Blender Market.
+For each scene, we render 70 timesteps of growth from 34 camera viewpoints uniformly distributed along a full $360^\circ$ orbit around the plant, at a resolution of $400 \times 400$.
+This synthetic setup provides full control over geometry, materials, and lighting, enabling quantitative evaluation of reconstruction accuracy.
+For the spatial split, we use 31 views for reconstruction and 3 held-out views for novel-view evaluation at each timestep.
+For evaluation, we train on every 6th timestep (12 training timesteps, 372 training images per scene) and evaluate across 69 of 70 timesteps, of which 58 are unseen during training.

-\paragraph{Captured Dataset.} Our captured dataset features a blooming flower and a corn plant recorded using a Raspberry Pi equipped with an HQ camera module~\cite{upton2016raspberry}.
-To ensure consistent multi-view imaging over time, the plant is placed on a motorized turntable (lazy Susan) controlled by the Pi.
-At each timestep, we capture 50 images at a fixed elevation with $7.2^\circ$ angular spacing, achieving full $360^\circ$ coverage.
-For training and evaluation, we use 43 views for training and 7 held-out views for testing at each timestep.
-In the flower scene, for training, we subsample 6 timesteps (selecting every 17th frame), while all 86 timesteps—including the 80 temporally interpolated frames unseen during training—are used for evaluation.
-On the other hand, for the corn, we subsample 8 timesteps (selecting every 10th frame), and a total of 71 timesteps are used for evaluation.